 |Required Education||High school diploma or GED; cosmetology or nail technician program|

 |Projected Job Growth (2018-2028)||10% for manicurists and pedicurists*|

 Employment and Salary

 According to the U.S. Bureau of Labor Statistics (BLS), growth in the number of nail salons and day spas should increase manicurist and pedicurist jobs (www.bls.gov).
-Employment of manicurists and pedicurists is projected to grow 10% between 2014 and 2024, according to the BLS.
+Employment of manicurists and pedicurists is projected to grow faster than average 2018 and 2028, according to the BLS.

 Although requirements may vary by school, most programs require participants to be at least 16 years old and have a high school diploma or equivalent.
 Interested candidates may also have to take a COMPASS placement test.

 All states require nail technicians to be licensed, although states vary in their requirements.
 To be eligible for licensing, students must complete a state-approved training program.
 The licensing exam includes a written test and a practical skills test.

 Nail technician programs can be found in colleges, technical schools or cosmetology schools.
 In addition to courses, students spend an extensive amount of time working in salons under the supervision of licensed professionals.
 The programs can usually be completed in less than a year.
 Students must complete a designated number of hours working in the salons, gaining hands-on experience.
 Course topics include safety and sanitation, nail art, manicures and pedicures, artificial enhancements and nail technology.